fpapado/reverie/worklog.md

 Sticker todo:
-2) Sideloading / query optimisation

 3) Convert sticker creation actions into tasks

 3b) Add validations to sticker sending

+4) Style stickers

-4) Add loading indicator for model hook, since it is a slower compound promise.
+5) Add loading indicator for model hook, since it is a slower compound promise.
   Alternatively, do loading on a per-sticker basis, using the LinkedIn method.

-5) Add info to routes
+6) Add info to routes

-6) Handle offline case for stickers?
+7) Handle offline case for stickers?

+Next Feature:
 Task-button spinner, blue bg, disable while processing

-Up next:
 Signup/in ember-concurrency tasks

-Validations for forms (ember-changesets)
+Later:
 Note single view
 Note edit view